reefactor/brainfood_reference/README.md

 > The chief task in life is simply this: to identify and separate matters so that I can say clearly to myself which are externals not under my control, and which have to do with the choices I actually control.
 Where then do I look for good and evil?
 Not to uncontrollable externals, but within myself to the choices that are my own
 > — Epictetus

-> Remember that it is not he who reviles you or strikes you, who insults you, but it is your opinion about these things as being insulting.
-When then a man irritates you, you must know that it is your own opinion which has irritated you.
-Therefore especially try not to be carried away by the appearance.
-For if you once gain time and delay, you will more easily master yourself..
-> Seek not that the things which happen should happen as you wish; but wish the things which happen to be as they are, and you will have a tranquil flow of life..
-> Disease is an impediment to the body, but not to the will, unless the will itself chooses.
-Lameness is an impediment to the leg, but not to the will.
-And add this reflection on the occasion of everything that happens; for you will find it an impediment to something else, but not to yourself..
-> For it is better to die of hunger and so to be released from grief and fear than to live in abundance with perturbation; and it is better for your slave to be bad than for you to be unhappy..
-> Whoever then wishes to be free, let him neither wish for anything nor avoid anything which depends on others: if he does not observe this rule, he must be a slave..
-> But you yourself will not wish to be a general or senator or consul, but a free man: and there is only one way to this, to despise (care not for) the things which are not in our power..
-> He watches himself as if he were an enemy and lying in ambush.
-> What you avoid suffering, do not attempt to make others suffer.
-You avoid slavery: take care that others are not your slaves.
-For if you endure to have a slave, you appear to be a slave yourself first.
-For vice has no community with virtue, nor freedom with slavery.
-> -- Enchiridion by Epictetus

 > No one can hurt you without your consent
 > -- Eleanor Roosevelt